Himanshuyadav1/mvcstructure/readMe.txt

 4.  create basic routes for project in routes/web.js
 5.  create controller for those basic routes
 6.  create html files for views and send them to client
+7.  create some static file (css, js, image) and serve them